 The Company also incurs transaction gains and losses resulting from intercompany transactions as well as transactions with customers or vendors denominated in currencies other than the functional currency of the legal entity in which the transaction is recorded.
 Realized and unrealized foreign currency transaction gains (losses) are included in the consolidated statements of operations as a component of other income (expense).
-Realized and unrealized losses totaled \$(0.2) million and \$0.4 million for the three and six months ended June 30, 2024, respectively.
-Realized and unrealized gains totaled less than \$0.1 million for the three months ended March 31, 2024 June 30, 2023 and 2023, respectively. \$0.1 million for the six months ended June 30, 2023.
+Realized and unrealized gains totaled \$0.7 million and \$0.3 million for the three and nine months ended September 30, 2024, respectively.
+Realized and unrealized losses totaled \$0.2 million and \$0.4 million for the three and six nine months ended June 30, 2024, respectively.
+Realized and unrealized gains totaled less than \$0.1 million for the three months ended June 30, 2023 and \$0.1 million for the six months ended June 30, 2023 September 30, 2023.